-- Too much activity straight after eating can increase nausea.
+- Too much activity straight after eating.

-- Mixing hot and cold foods is not good when you feel sick.
+- Mixing hot and cold foods.

 There are certain foods that can help with chemotherapy nausea:

-Crystallised stem ginger on its own or adding freshly ground ginger to your favourite dishes, or to hot water or tea to make a soothing drink and are all documents to relieve nausea symptoms.
+Crystallized stem ginger on its own or adding freshly ground ginger to your favourite dishes, or to hot water or tea to make a soothing drink and are all documents to relieve nausea symptoms.